PAX Manual

 having an ASDF system with some readmes and a directory with for the

-Convenience function to generate two readme files in the directory
+Convenience function to generate up to two readme files in the

-holding the ASDF-SYSTEM definition.
-OBJECT is passed on to DOCUMENT.
+directory holding the ASDF-SYSTEM definition.
+OBJECT is passed on to

-`README.md` has anchors, links, inline code, and other markup added.
+anchors, links, inline code, and other markup added.
+Not necessarily

-Not necessarily the easiest on the eye in an editor, but looks good
+the easiest on the eye in an editor but looks good on github.

-`README` is optimized for reading in text format.
-Has no links and
+optimized for reading in text format.
+It has less cluttery markup

 Example usage: